hripsime96manasyan/PortfolioProject/README.md

 Data has been imported from https://ourworldindata.org/coronavirus#explore-the-global-situation.

 Within the 2nd project, Olympic games history has been analized with list of queries from different levels.
-Historical data has been imported to SQL from Kaggle
+Historical dataset on the modern Olympic Games has been imported to SQL from Kaggle, including all the Games from Athens 1896 to Rio 2016.